 B. Unauthorized Entry/Restricted Areas: No person shall enter or attempt to enter any residence hall or apartment facility (including rooms/suites/apartments) without proper authorization.
+Climbing in or out of residence hall windows at any level is prohibited.
 No person shall enter or attempt to enter, without authorization, any area that is normally accessible only to staff or university officials, such as gated areas, offices, and storage spaces.
-Residents are not permitted on residence hall roofs, ledges, on railings, or overhangs.
-Residents are not permitted to climb in or out of residence hall windows at any level.
+Individuals are not permitted on residence hall roofs, ledges, on railings, or overhangs.

 C. Misuse of Keys: The possession of keys by anyone other than the person they were issued to is prohibited.
 Residents are prohibited from “lending” any keys assigned to them to any other person, including their roommate(s).